mojmo/alx-interview/0x04-utf8_validation/README.md

 The validUTF8 function works as follows:

-- It starts by initializing num_bytes to 0, which tracks the number of bytes in the current UTF-8 character.
+- **Initialization and Byte Masking:** The bytes are masked using byte = byte & 0xFF to ensure only the 8 least significant bits are considered.

-- It uses bitwise masks to determine the number of bytes in a character and to validate continuation bytes.
+- **Counting the Number of Bytes:** A while loop is used to count the leading 1s in the byte to determine the number of bytes in the UTF-8 character.
+This count is stored in num_bytes.

-- For each byte in the input list, the function checks if it starts a new UTF-8 character or is a valid continuation byte.
+- **Handling Continuation Bytes:** If num_bytes is greater than 0, it checks if the current byte is a valid continuation byte (it should start with 10xxxxxx).
+If it is not valid, the function returns False.

-- If at any point a byte does not conform to UTF-8 encoding rules, the function returns False.
+- **Validation of Initial Bytes:** If the number of leading 1s is 1 or more than 4, the function returns False as these are invalid UTF-8 sequences.

-- If the entire list is processed without errors, the function returns True.
+- **Final Check:** At the end of the loop, the function checks if num_bytes is 0, which means all characters are complete and valid.
+If num_bytes is not 0, it means the data ends with incomplete characters, and the function returns False.

 ## Example